Consideration of Covariant Quantization of Electromagnetic Field: Traditional Issue in the Lorentz gauge

-Therefore we can not formulate quantum electrodynamics in an explicitly covariant way using the lagrangian density (\ref{eq:Lag0}).
-Then a number of fixing gauge conditions have been introduced.
+Therefore a number of fixing gauge conditions have been proposed.
 Well-known gauges are Coulomb gauge $ \nabla \cdot {\bf A} = 0 $ and Lorentz gauge $ \partial_{\mu} A^{\mu} = 0 $.
-Because Coulomb gauge spoils the explicit covariance due to $ A_{0} = 0 $, fixing the Lorentz gauge has been examined by using following lagrangian density.
+Because Coulomb gauge spoils the explicit covariance due to the separation of $ A_{0} $ from the four-vector, fixing the Lorentz gauge has been examined by using following lagrangian density.

-When we use the lagrangian density (\ref{eq:lag0}), Maxwell equation in Lorentz gauge can be obtained from Euler-Lagrange equation (\ref{eq:EL}).
+When we use the lagrangian density (\ref{eq:lag0}), Maxwell's equations in Lorentz gauge can be obtained from Euler-Lagrange equation (\ref{eq:EL}).

 Here the action integral of (\ref{eq:Lag0}) is as follows.